cucumber/cucumber-jvm-groovy/README.md

 </dependency>
 ```

-- If using garadle add to your `build.gradle`:
+- If using gradle add to your `build.gradle`:
 ```
 testCompile group: 'io.cucumber', name:'cucumber-groovy', version: '4.3.1'
 ```